-In case of a multi-beneficiary Grant Agreement, either all Beneficiaries sign the Grant Agreement, or one of the beneficiaries signs the Grant Agreement on behalf of the co-beneficiaries, but only after having received all the required powers of attorney from the co-beneficiaries ("mandate").
+In case of a multi-beneficiary Grant Agreement, either all Beneficiaries sign the Grant

+Agreement, or one of the beneficiaries signs the Grant Agreement on behalf of the cobeneficiaries, but only after having received all the required powers of attorney from the co-beneficiaries ("mandate").
 All grant amounts will be transferred to the account of the designated Beneficiary, who will be responsible for passing funds to Co-beneficiaries of the project.
 The Coordinator will also be responsible for all the reporting and will prepare final financial statements and reports requested by the Commission.

-For the specific criteria regarding the eligibility of an Applicant, please refer to the call notice.
+For the specific criteria regarding the eligibility of an Applicant, please refer to section 6.1 of the call for proposals.